Greek diacritics: Dot above

 A dot diacritic was used above some consonants and vowels in Karamanli Turkish, which was written with the Greek alphabet.

 Position in letters

 Diacritics are written above lower-case letters and at the upper left of capital letters.
 In the case of a digraph, the second vowel takes the diacritics.
 A breathing diacritic is written to the left of an acute or grave accent but below a circumflex.
 Accents are written above a diaeresis or between its two dots.
-Diacritics are only written on capital letters if they are at the beginning of a word with the exception of the diaeresis, which is always written.
-Diacritics can be found above capital letters in medieval texts.